SophieDeBenedetto/phoenix-pair/post.md

 A user can come and go from a challenge room, so there isn't an enforced relationship between users and challenges.
 In other words, users do not belong to challenges or vice versa.

-## Part I: Real-Time Features with Phoenix Channels
+## Part I: Real-Time Text-Editing with Phoenix Channels

 We'll start with our first real-time feature: collaborative text-editing.
 Before we can use Phoenix Channels to build this feature, let's learn what they are and how they work.